MrSinho/notepad-mono/README.md

 This `key` parameter corresponds to an environment variable which is read during the compilation of the application.

 This "dummy" session is temporary but unlocks all the application features including note creation and editing.
-It does NOT include user account management.

 ## External packages